anton-k/csound-live-sampler/README.md

 I'm going to take Akai MIDIMIX controller as an example.
 But we can adapt it to any other controller.

+Let's describe first what parameters we would like to control:
+* volume of the master (the final volume of the audio)
+* volume of each channel
+* switch tracks back and forth
+* switch parts back and forth

+so we would like to control the volumes and be ably to o to the tracks in the playlist or some parts of the tracks.

+#### Control the volumes

+#### Switch tracks
+#### Switch parts of the tracks

 ### Mixer